NexPlayer/iOS-SDK/getting-started.md

 Different types of descramblers allow access to data at different points in the decoding process.
 The exact point at which the descrambling must occur differs between the different DRM schemes.
 In addition, some descramblers have additional methods or additional method parameters that are necessary for a given type of DRM.
 See the individual protocol descriptions for more information.

-**See Also**

-* NXDRMDescrambler
-* NXWMDRMDescrambler
-* NXAsfPlayReadyDescrambler
-* NXSmoothStreamFragmentDescrambler
-* NXHLSTSDescrambler
-* NXSmoothStreamPlayReadyDescrambler
-* NXDeceUVDescrambler
-* NXHLSAES128Descrambler

 ## Remote File I/O

 NexPlayer also provides a remote file I/O interface that allows an application to provide custom open, close, read and write implementations.
 This allows an application to retrieve the file data from another source, or to perform DRM descrambling on the data as it is read.

-**See Also**

-NXRemoteFileIOInterface for details
+See `NXRemoteFileIOInterface` for details

-## Deprecated List

-- `Member [NXHTTPCredentialsProvider-p HTTPCredentialHeaders]`

- This only handled the HTTP 401 case; please use HTTPCredentialHeaders for HTTPStatusCode:response-
-Data: instead.

-- `Member [NXPlayer logging]`

- This has been replaced with logLevel (NXPlayer):.
-Please use that instead.